mas-bandwidth/netcode/STANDARD.md

 The initial state is disconnected (0).
 Negative states represent error states.
 The goal state is _connected_ (3).

+### Request Connect Token

-When a client wants to connect to a server, a _connect token_ is first requested from the web backend.
+When a client wants to connect to a server, a _connect token_ is requested from the web backend.

+The connect token describes the set of [1,32] server addresses for the client to try to connect to, and the encryption keys to use for client -> server and server to client UDP packets.

+The goal of the client is to establish connection to the first server in the connect token that has a free slot for it to connect to.

+The connect token expires in a short period of time, like 45 seconds, which should be sufficient time for client connection to succeed.

+Once the client has a connect token, it transitions to _sending connection request_ with the first server address in the connect token.

 ### Sending Connection Request

-The client stores this connect token and transitions to _sending connection request_ with the first server address in the connect token.
-The client prepares to encrypt UDP packets sent to the server with the client to server key in the connect token, and decrypt UDP packets received from the server with the server to client key in the connect token.

 While in _sending connection request_ the client sends _connection request packets_ to the server at some rate, like 10HZ.

 When the client receives a _connection challenge packet_ from the server, it stores the challenge token data and transitions to _sending challenge response_.
 This represents a successful transition to the next stage in the connection process.

 All other transitions from _sending connection request_ are failure cases.
 In these cases the client attempts to connect to the next server address in the connect token (eg. transitioning to _sending connection request_ state with the next server address in the connect token).
 Alternatively, if there are no additional server addresses to connect to, the client transitions to the appropriate error state as described in the next paragraph.